A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Introduction

 Fortunately, the merits of uncertainty quantification have been well-recognized in the field of CNN-based segmentation, especially as interpretability and reliability have become central in data-driven applications.
-Extensive efforts have been made to align neural network optimization with Bayesian machine learning~\citep{blundell2015weight, guo2017calibration, kingma2013auto, Kendall2017WhatUD}, such as learning parameter distributions rather than point estimates to capture \textit{epistemic} uncertainty.
-Additionally, explicitly modeling the likelihood of outputs enables estimation of \textit{aleatoric} uncertainty.
-However, in practice, these two forms of uncertainty are often entangled or even conflicting~\citep{mucsanyi2024benchmarking, de2024disentangled, valdenegro2022deeper, hullermeier2021aleatoric}, making the distinction difficult to define and apply.
-This conceptual ambiguity presents significant barriers to understanding and implementation~\citep{kahl2024values, der2009aleatory, kirchhof2025reexaminingthealeatoric}.
-At the same time, uncertainty is often treated as an auxiliary tool to enhance downstream performance, rather than as a primary modeling objective.
-As a result, many works lack rigorous theoretical grounding, focusing instead on empirical gains without clear definitions or principled formulations of uncertainty.
-Furthermore, many approaches are tailored to specific datasets or modalities, limiting generalizability.
+Hence, extensive efforts have been made to align neural network optimization with Bayesian machine learning, such as learning parameter distributions rather than point estimates or to explicitly model the likelihood distribution of model features~\citep{blundell2015weight, guo2017calibration, kingma2013auto, Kendall2017WhatUD}.
+At the same time, uncertainty in image segmentation often treated as an auxiliary tool to enhance downstream performance, rather than as a primary modeling objective.
+Consequently, many studies lack a rigorous theoretical foundation, prioritizing empirical gains over principled formulations and clear definitions of uncertainty.
+This narrow focus frequently results in methods tailored to specific datasets or modalities, which limits their generalizability.
+Due to this application-driven nature, most existing surveys adopt a medical perspective~\citep{jungo2019assessing, kwon2020uncertainty}, often focused on specific modalities~\citep{mccrindle2021radiology, jungo2020analyzing, ng2022estimating, roshanzamir2023inter}.
+Additionally, the study by \citet{kahl2024values} introduces a valuable framework for benchmarking uncertainty disentanglement in semantic segmentation, but focuses primarily on empirical evaluation within specific tasks.
 Moreover, theoretical contributions often originate from adjacent fields like Bayesian deep learning or information theory, and can be insufficiently contextualized within the domain of segmentation.
 This disconnect has resulted in a fragmented body of work, with inconsistent terminology, evaluation metrics, and assumptions.
 The resulting abundance of literature can be overwhelming, even for experienced researchers.